asaikali/spring-observability/docker/postgres/README.md

 The `pg` script includes built-in port conflict detection when starting containers.
 If ports 15432 (PostgreSQL) or 15433 (pgAdmin) are already in use by other containers, the script will:

-1. Detect the conflict and provide information about the conflicting containers
+1. Detect the conflict and display a concise error message
-2. Show which Docker Compose project and file is using the conflicting ports (if available)
+2. Show which containers are using the conflicting ports
-3. Provide direct commands to resolve the conflict without changing directories
+3. Provide a simple command to fix the issue (`pg fix`)
-4. Suggest using the `pg fix` command to automatically resolve the conflict
+4. Offer a direct Docker Compose command as an alternative

 Example output when a port conflict is detected: